Pimponetis/.github/profile/README.md

-# .github
+# Pimponetis

-Official page for Pinponetis, a small team of Computer Engineers from the University of Alicante, Spain
+Official page for Pimponetis, a small team of Computer Engineers from the University of Alicante, Spain